CibeleAmaral/agu-2023_innovation_session/docs/our-custom-gpt.md

-# Maximizing Stakeholder Engagement in EDS
+# GPT for Maximizing Stakeholder Engagement in EDS

 Welcome to **Maximizing Stakeholder Engagement in EDS**, a specialized GPT designed to offer nuanced advice and strategies for effective stakeholder engagement in environmental data science (EDS), particularly for nature-based projects.